novellus/mtg-ai-card-generator/readme.md

         * mostly 2-color (not 3+ color)
     * 25 colorless artifacts
     * 25 lands
-* generate additional basic lands with custom / unique art (maybe flavor text, if there's enough variation?)
-    * use unique type identifer (```Basic Land```?) to indicate usage of textless frames
-        * may need to include text (or use colored frames) to identify the land color, since art will be hit or miss
-    * add 2nd ```main_basics``` function for generating these basics
-        * probably add an argument to specify prompt?
-Or use a standard set?
 * low priorty (ie probably never)
     * add bypass to lstm parser where if max resamples are exceeded, instead of raising the error, it raises a unique error which is caught by ```generate_cards.py``` who loudly removes that card from the processing and finishes the rest of the cards
     * create ```to_tts_asset.py``` to format cards into sheets for upload to TTS